Do Hydrangeas Like Clay Soil? (How to Grow)

 These ornamental plants aren’t drought tolerant and can’t survive in sandy soil.

 If you’re growing hydrangeas in heavily compact soil, then unnecessary water logging can result in root rot.
-Similarly, sandy soil that can’t hold moisture for long time can results in underwatered hydrangeas.
+Similarly, sandy soil that can’t hold moisture for a long time can result in underwatered hydrangeas.

-When coming to soil, you must consider soil composition, drainage ability and pH to grow hydrangeas.
+When it comes to soil, you must consider soil composition, drainage ability and pH to grow hydrangeas.

-With change in soil pH, Bigleaf hydrangea plant variety can produce different coloured flowers.
+With the change in soil pH, the Bigleaf hydrangea plant variety can produce different-coloured flowers.

-Soil must be well-drained and should be able to retain moisture for longer time.
+The soil must be well-drained and should be able to retain moisture for a longer time.

 And according to your soil composition, you must reduce watering hydrangeas.